-Once started successfully, you’ll need to connect to this container for being able to use it.
+Once started successfully, you’ll need to connect to this container to use it.
 The docker attach command is here for this purpose.
 The next command shows you how to connect to the container you created earlier.

 $ docker attach CONTAINER_ID

 This will result in a change in your prompt.
 And you’re now inside a Ubuntu Xenial-based container.
 What you do inside this container will remain inside it.
 You can verify the container by running

 You can easily terminate an active container using the docker stop command.
 It is one of the most helpful docker commands for beginners since it allows an easy exit from a running container.
 The next command shows you how this works.

 You’ll need to run this from another terminal since the earlier terminal in running the container and doesn’t have docker inside it.
 Another easy workaround is to simply exit the container using Ctrl + D or typing exit inside the container.